Evolutionary Psychology & Anthropology

 A niche-construction perspective argues that human beings are predicted to build environments to suit their adaptations, and to construct solutions to self-imposed challenges, aided and abetted by the extraordinary level of adaptive plasticity afforded by our capacities for learning and culture.
 While adaptiveness is far from guaranteed, from this theoretical perspective humans are expected to experience far less adaptive lag than anticipated by evolutionary psychology.
 (2011:4-5)

 Although the authors too-much emphasize niche construction as human-directed and largely successful, it is nevertheless an important perspective.
 It opens the door for different ways of thinking about evolution and selection.
-As Tim Ingold explains: “Through contributing to the environmental conditions of development for successor generations, organisms–including human beings–actively participate in their own evolution” (Ingold 2000:292, and see also section Evolution and Natural Selection, Anthropologically).
+As Tim Ingold explains: “Through contributing to the environmental conditions of development for successor generations, organisms–including human beings–actively participate in their own evolution” (Ingold 2000, 92; see also section Evolution and Natural Selection, Anthropologically).